C r e a t i v e W r i t i n g

 My personal essay, “Oxygen, ah Oxygen!” appeared in the Spring 2022 Issue of Tint Literary Journal.
 This journal publishes writers whose first language is not English.
 To read it, click here.

-"Chaos and Consolation" appeared in Syncopation Literary Journal on January 1, 2022This journal publishes essays and stories that have to do with music.
+"Chaos and Consolation" appeared in Syncopation Literary Journal on January 1, 2022This journal publishes essays and stories tha relate to music.
 To read it, click here.

 “The Black Stones of Regret” appeared in December 2020 in Inklette Literary Journal.
 The story is an autobiographical essay covering a slice of life of yours truly as a young immigrant and mother, circa 1966.
 In Inklette the printed version is preceded by a recorded reading of the story by me.
 To read it, click here.

 “Virus in America” appeared in the Special Election Issue of The Courtships of Winds on November 1, 2020.
-The essay's primary focus is on the differences between the German and American responses to the pandemic.
-To the right is the essay in its original.
+The essay's focus is on the differences between German and American responses to the pandemic.
 To read it, click here.

 “My Late-in-Life Romance” appeared in November 2020 under “Writing" in OyeDrum.
 The editors of this journal were very complimentary.
 To read it, click here.